Reletter

 • Sounds Good

 Sociolinguist.
 Writer.
-Author of 聴くKIKU: The Japanese Art of Good Listening sharing the wonders of listening intelligence across languages and cultures.
+Author of 聴くKIKU: The Japanese Art of Good Listening sharing the wonders of listening intelligence across languages and cultures, and speaker on radio shows like BBC Radio 4 Word of Mouth and Choose to be Curious.

 • Frequently Asked Questions